sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

 picked up from four different people I've been fortunate enough to have worked with.
 The last two principles are less well-formed, they're still cooking, incubating so the ideas below will be rough, the writing will be (necessarily) context-rich and less concise.
-Bear with me.
+Bear with me🐻.

 If you haven't read it yet, part 1 is over [here](/posts/2018/09/four-principles-from-four-people-part-1/).